Sean's Venison Spaghetti Sauce

 • red pepper flakes

-• Oregano
+• oregano

 • Cavender's Greek Seasoning

 In a large pot, mix the Prego, the tomato paste, and the four cans of stewed tomatoes.
-As the meat browns, add it to this mixture and stir well.
-Once all the meat is in the sauce, add the sugar and a good bit each of thyme and marjoram.
+As the meat browns, add it to the mixture and stir well.
+Once all of the meat is in the sauce, add the sugar and a good bit each of thyme and marjoram.
 Be generous with the oregano, and add as many red pepper flakes as you think you can handle.

-Cook the sauce for several hours over low heat, remembering to stir frequently.
+Cook the sauce covered for several hours over low heat, remembering to stir frequently.
 Before eating it, refrigerate over night.
 Any recipe with tomato sauce in it is usually better after being in the fridge for a day.